-Just a little disclaimer here.
-I am not actually saying that other yorkies are not as good as mine, or that there is something wrong with having a small dog.
+Before we begin, let me clarify that I am not actually saying that other Yorkies are not as good as mine or that there is something wrong with having a small dog.
 The point I'm trying to get across in this article is simply this: Not all good things fit in a purse or the palm of your hand, and I love my dog despite her abnormally large size!
-So please, relax, read, and enjoy!
+So please relax, read, and enjoy.

 Nevertheless, petite pups aren't the only ones who get noticed.
-Our outgoing, oversized yorkie loves attention, and boy does she get it too!
-Whenever we go out, I often find myself being bombarded by questions from people we meet.
+Our outgoing, oversized Yorkie loves attention, and boy does she get it!
+Whenever we go out, I find myself being bombarded with questions from people we meet.
 The exchange usually goes something like this:

 Admirer: What an adorable little dog!

 Admirer: She's awfully big for a Yorkie, don't you think?
 How much does she weigh?

 Me: Yep, she's my giant Yorkie.
 She weighs 16 pounds.

 Admirer: My friend, family member, etc., has a [insert random hybrid name here] that looks a lot like her.

 Me: Yeah . . . she's just a big Yorkie.

 I always get a little chuckle out of those people who seem to suggest that because of her size, Ginger might not actually be a Yorkie at all.
 Although I don't know all of the details about her background, I do know that she has two Yorkie parents.
 That makes her a true Yorkshire terrier!